Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/08_operators/operators.rst

 It works as :cch:`z = z * (x + y)$$$var_local = var_local * (var_local + var_local)`.
 The entire right side is always evaluated first.

 Much later, you will also learn about **operator overloading**.
-Because C++ allows to define new types (using speciifc keywords) and most built-in operators work only with built-in types, C++ allows to define meaning for operators when user-defined types are involved.
+Because C++ allows to define new types (using specific keywords) and most built-in operators work only with built-in types, C++ allows to define meaning for operators when user-defined types are involved.
 You have already used overloaded :cch:`operator<<` with :cch:`std::cout`.
 Many IDEs will color overloaded operators to signal that their meaning has been specified in code, not in the language.

 Comparison
 ##########